 - Within PlanData, the date provided in PlanYearBeginDate identifies the plan year commencement date

-- Within FinalFilingData, the FilingPlanType element must contain either the MultiEmployer element or SingleEmployer element; this defines the plan type for a final or comprehensive filing.
+- The FilingData element must contain FinalFilingData.
+Within FinalFilingData, the FilingPlanType element must contain either the MultiEmployer element or SingleEmployer element; this defines the plan type for a final or comprehensive filing.

 - Additional key elements define the filing further as described below: